arturesteves/redes-complexas/README.md

 	The generate.py file generates a network in one of the 4 following modes:

-	• "experiment1" - Generates a network using the first experiment shown in the report with N nodes The mode must be 'experiment1'.
+	â€¢ "experiment1" - Generates a network using the first experiment shown in the report with N nodes The mode must be 'experiment1'.
 		Input Parameters:
-			mode (str) - Mode of network generation - **Required** n (int) – Number of nodes - **Required** m (int) – Number of edges to attach from a new node to existing nodes - **Required** filename (str) - Name of the file of the network generated, without extension - **Required**
+			mode (str) - Mode of network generation - **Required** n (int) â€“ Number of nodes - **Required** m (int) â€“ Number of edges to attach from a new node to existing nodes - **Required** filename (str) - Name of the file of the network generated, without extension - **Required**

 		Ouput: